 If you’re going for pocket diapers or AI2 or Hybrid ones, then you’ll probably need to buy fewer of those and invest in more inserts instead.

 You’ll probably be able to reuse the diaper shell multiple times in a day, but this could depend on how great the fit is for your baby to prevent leaks, and how much your baby would excrete.

 Cloth diapers aren’t as difficult or complicated to clean as some of you might think!

 Cleaning cloth diapers is probably the biggest concern for parents who’ve never tried cloth diapers before.

 Unlike disposable ones that you just throw away as soon as you remove them from your baby, cloth diapers need a few extra steps that are simple enough to do.

-Instead of throwing used diapers in the trash as you would with disposable ones, you’ll instead need a diaper pail.
+Instead of throwing dirty diapers in the trash as you would with disposable ones, you’ll instead need a diaper pail.
 This is where you’ll store dirty cloth diapers before you decide to wash and clean them.

 Your diaper pail should also have a water-resistant bag called a pail liner.
 This is where you’ll securely keep the dirty cloth diapers and it’s what makes it easy for you to remove them when the time comes for cleaning.

-If dirty cloth diapers only have urine on them, then you can just store those dirty cloth diapers in the diaper pail until you decide to clean them.
+MOMMY TIP: If dirty cloth diapers only have urine on them, then you can just store those dirty cloth diapers in the diaper pail until you decide to clean them.
 This also applies to baby’s who are fed with only breastmilk or formula.

 Even if they have bowel movements, their poop will be water-soluble so you don’t have to clean those off before tossing them in the diaper pail.